rainbowcreatures/VisualaPS/projects/README.md

 # VisualaPS example projects

-*Are you JS developer and interested in helping out non-developers to build apps directly in Photoshop?*
+Submit your own VisualaPS projects!
+Please create an Issue first, describing your example project - only after your project is approved we'll take your pull request.

-Submit your own projects!
+## Installing the example projects

-To make this work, download the project(s) content into C:\Documents and Settings\<username>\Documents\VisualaPhotoshopProjects\.
+The projects must be unzipped into C:\Documents and Settings\<username>\Documents\VisualaPhotoshopProjects\